Lighthouses of the Straits of Mackinac

 Round Island Light (1895, automated in 1924, deactivated from 1947-1996).
 Now part of the National Forest on tiny, uninhabited Round Island, the building was restored in 1978 for the filming of the movie "Somewhere in Time."

-Many of these photos were taken during a lighthouse tour during the North American Light House Festival held in Mackinaw City, Michigan in 2000.
-The tours were so popular the Shepler's Mackinac Island Ferry now offers several tours on scattered days through the summer.
+Some of these photos were taken during a lighthouse tour during the North American Light House Festival held in Mackinaw City, Michigan.
+The tours were so popular the Shepler's Mackinac Island Ferry now offers several tours on scattered days through the summer and other photos were taken during those tours.

 Round Island Light (1895) Seen in the movie Somewhere in Time